GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 1. You can read and write code
 1. You can navigate the Microsoft Azure portal
     - For example, you know what a "resource" and "resource group" are
-1. You have access to an Azure portal, with a version of the NAC deployed on it
+1. You have access to an Azure portal, with a version of the Piipan deployed on it
     - If you have access to an existing DEV environment, use that!
     - Otherwise, you may deploy onto a sandbox Azure environment that's available to you following the [Infrastructure As Code](./iac.md) steps.
 1. You are [logged into the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-interactively) using an account that has access to your specified Azure environment
 1. You have sufficient Azure access privileges
     - There may be some kinks to work out as you go through this guide.
 Contact an 18F developer if access restrictions get in your way.

-## The NAC at a glance
+## The Piipan at a glance

-Broadly, the main tasks of the NAC are:
+Broadly, the main tasks of the Piipan are:

-1. Each state uploads deidentified participant data, in bulk, to the NAC
+1. Each state uploads deidentified participant data, in bulk, to the Piipan
-1. SNAP Eligibility Workers query the NAC for participant matches between states
+1. Tenant Workers query the Piipan for participant matches between states
-1. SNAP Eligibility Workers collaborate to resolve matches (not yet implemented)
+1. Tenant Workers collaborate to resolve matches (not yet implemented)
 1. FNS monitors state uploads and other metrics (partially implemented)

 From an Engineering perspective, this guide will walk you through: